lizardsystem/lizard-rainapp/README.rst

   Note that there is no path info, only a filename.
 The shapefiles must be in the same directory as the .cfg file.

-  In the future, the redundancy between 'name_field' and 'code_field' will be factored out.

 2. Two settings.py options: